| | | CASE

 75 mg/dL, erithrocytes: 60/hpf, leukocytes: 50/hpf, granular and leokocytaire

+casts.
 Tests for viral hepatitis were negative.

 Testing for Leptospira, syphilis, HIV, CMV, Epstein-Barr virus were negative.